localstack/docs/content/en/academy/localstack-developement/_index.md

 linkTitle: "Development & Deployment with LocalStack"
 weight: 8
 description: >
-  This LocalStack course will walk you through the different topics you need to know while developing and deploying your cloud application with LocalStack.
-In the course you get to know about Localstack integrations, CI workflow, deployment through terraform and cloudformation, IAM policy stream and LocalStack Cloudpod feature.
-Have fun exploring!
+  This LocalStack course will walk you through developing and deploying applications using LocalStack.
+We will be covering topics like Localstack integrations, deployment via Terraform and CloudFormation and CI workflow.
+You'll also learn about IAM Policy Stream for creating necessary IAM policies and LocalStack Cloud Pod for collaborative work.
+Dive into real-world application complexities and have fun exploring!
 type: academy
 thumbnail: course-thumbnail.png
 layout: single